 The Lawyers Logbook has an article on truck accident claims by John F. Romano that I really liked.
 I read a lot of articles by lawyers on handling personal injury cases.
 Honestly, you have to kiss a lot of frogs to find something interesting or useful.
 Usually, what you get is a lot of trite advice providing information that you already knew.
 (If this blog is doing that, tell me and I’ll stop writing immediately.)

-John’s article has an “I can feel you have been in the trenches” vibe with real insightful commentary.
+John’s article has an “I can feel you have been in the trenches” vibe with really insightful commentary.
 His favorite from the article was his theory that you have to be on guard of what he calls “the man behind the curtain” strategy.

 If you have handled large cases, you know exactly what it is.
 “Hey, Ron, what are we doing here?
 Let’s get this case settled.
 Give me a real demand and let’s get this thing behind us.”

 Then the defense lawyer comes back to you asking or even pleading for a mediation.
-The client – whose hopes were raised and dashed before – would prefer to settle the case.
+The client – whose hopes were raised and dashed before – would prefer to settle.
 At the mediation, their opening offer is $50,000.
 Your already stated ceiling is X + 50% which is already a compromise from the full value of the case.
 So you are already misaligned from the mediator’s “let’s work to something resembling a midpoint compromise” strategy.

 I say it is not pretty because you often end up burning a bridge with the other side and the mediator when doing this.
 The bridge with the other side can be rebuilt because – at least usually – economic realities trump bitterness.
-As for the mediator, if he/she is the “burn bridges because you didn’t listen to me” type, you are better off with another mediator next time anyway.
+As for the mediator, if he/she is the “burn bridges because you didn’t listen to me” type, you are better off with another mediator next time, anyway.